dgpv/miniscript-alloy-spec/README.md

 The visualisation of the model instances is excellent in Alloy.
 The spec can be easily changed and many properties to check against the model can be devised.
 This makes the spec a good tool to explore the properties of Miniscript

 ## Limitations

+#### Satisfaction algorithm is not modelled

+It might be possible to model the satisfaction algorithm, but currently only the type system is modelled, that can enforce the static properties of the script.
+With model of satisfaction algorithm, it will be possible to check some properties of the runtime behavior of the signer.

 #### Resource limits are not modelled